$UCG (+1,54%)

 Debt: ~20m €

-I think a lot of the green tech stuff that is being propagated, especially in Germany, is nonsense, but recycling and the circular economy is not only necessary, but in my opinion also the future standard.
+I think a lot of the green tech stuff that is being propagated, especially in Germany, is nonsense, but recycling or the circular economy is not only necessary, but in my opinion also the future standard.
 Not only for environmental reasons, but also for economic and geopolitical reasons.
 That's why I think both Tomra Systems (all-rounder) and Envipco Holding (strongly niche) are opportunities to benefit from this trend.

 Hope you can get something out of this short article :)